sweetsinpackets/hazel_extraction_history/README.md

 This is a repo only for backup.
 The code is the extraction for EECS590 project, which transfer ```UHExp.t``` to ocaml.

+The base is hazel in old version, so maybe new environment will fail to make.
+Maybe prepare a new opam is great.

 # Unrelated old readme
 ## Basic Reason Template